Secant variety and syzygies of Hilbert scheme of two points: Introduction

 \section{Introduction}

-Let $X \subset \PP^N$ be a nondegenetate projective variety defined over $\CC$.
+Let $X \subset \PP^N$ be a nondegenerate projective variety defined over $\CC$.
 The \textit{secant variety} $\Sec(X)$ of $X$ is the closure of the union of secant lines, i.e., the line determined by two points of $X$.

 The singular loci of secant varieties are of particular interest.
 Terracini's lemma asserts that $\Sec(X)$ is singular along $X$ if $\Sec(X)\neq \PP^N$, but there are only a few cases where singular loci are fully identified.
 Micha\l ek, Oeding and Zwiernik \cite{MOZ2015} studied the secant varieties of Segre varieties, analyzing their singular loci and singularity types.
 For Veronese varieties, Kanev \cite{Kanev1999} determined the singular loci of secant varieties.
 Similar analyses have been conducted for Grassmannians by Galgano and Staffolani \cite{GS2022} and by Manivel and Micha\l ek \cite{MM2015}.
 The readers might refer to \cite{AB2013}, \cite{FH2021} and \cite{Han2018} for higher secants.